 Learn about Niaulani and concepts within themes such as general Hawaiian rain forest ecology, ethnobotany, sustainable use, island watersheds, plant identification and more during tours any day of the week and in accordance to individual or groups’ needs.
-The suggested donation is $3/person/hour, with a minimum of $10 per hour.
+The suggested donation is $5/person/45 minute tour and $7/person/1 hour.
+Scheduled school group tours are free.
 Content matter is appropriate for ages 6 and older.
+Group sizes larger than 20 people will be split to ensure a more comfortable tour.
 Maximum group size is 30 people.
-Please book one month or more in advance.
 Wear attire that is appropriate for potentially wet weather.
 For more information, click here.

 Forest Restoration Activities

 Volunteers will lead monthly forest restoration groups.
 These sessions last approximately 1 1/2 hours.
 Wear closed toe shoes, attire suited for wet weather, and bring work gloves.
 Please contact Tim Tunison at firstname.lastname@example.org for more information.